 The airbag propellant used in Takata airbags allegedly causes the airbags to rupture when they are deployed.
 This then sends metal fragments directly into chest, neck and face of the driver or passenger.

 Many of the injuries associated with the defect Dozens of auto manufacturers have used Takata made airbags in their vehicles.
 Honda Corporation, one of the worlds largest suppliers of vehicles, has used Takata airbags in millions of cars.

 Greg Coleman Law: Takata Airbag Law Firm

-The Tennessee Takata airbag injury lawyers at Greg Coleman Law have the skills to help injured families assert all of their personal injury legal rights.
+The Knoxville, TN takata airbag injury lawyers at Greg Coleman Law have the skills to help injured families assert all of their personal injury legal rights.

 If you have been injured in a Takata airbag car accident, call a Knoxville injury attorney at our firm today for your free consultation.

 Greg Coleman Law - Ph: (865) 247-0080.